'Til I Get It Right

 "'Til I Get it Right" is a song recorded by American country music artist Tammy Wynette.
 It was released in December 1972 as the second single from the album My Man.
 The song was Wynette's twelfth number one, spending one week at number one and a total of twelve on the U.S. country singles chart.
 The song was written by Red Lane and Larry Henley.

-Cover version

-The was recorded by Highway 101 and their 1991 album Bing Bang Boom.
+In her memoir, Australian singer Diana Trask claimed that she had cut "'Til I Get It Right" first but was "immediately covered" by Wynette which resulted in her version never being released as a single.
+"I was furious – I seemed to come up against Tammy all the time and emerge the loser," she wrote.
+It was also recorded by Highway 101 and their 1991 album Bing Bang Boom.